assemble/assemble/README.md

 ## Contributing

+Please consider contributing!
+All constructive feedback and contributions are welcome.

-Please comment your code and submit all pull requests against a development branch.
-If your pull request contains javascript patches or features, please include relevant unit tests.
-Thanks!
+  * Please comment your code and submit all pull requests against a development branch.
+  * If your pull request contains javascript patches or features, please include relevant unit tests.
+  * If you like what we're doing but you prefer using different technologies than we currently offer, we encourage you to make a feature request or submit a pull request for your plugin.

+**How you can help**

+  * We would like to add more template engines to those listed here https://github.com/sellside/assemble/issues/43
+  * Docs, we can always use help creating more documentation
+  * Feedback: Use assemble, tell us how to improve, add feature requests.
+  * Have an idea?
+Tell us about it.
+You can contact us via GitHub issues or preferably via email (found on author's profiles)

 ## Authors